spellshift/realm/docs/_docs/user-guide/terminology.md

 ### Tome

-A Tome is a prebuilt Eldritch bundle, which includes execution instructions and files.
+A Tome is a prebuilt Eldritch bundle, which includes execution instructions and embed files.
 Tomes are how beacon actions are defined and change their behavior at runtime.
 Tavern's built-in Tomes are defined [here](https://github.com/spellshift/realm/tree/main/tavern/tomes).